heridev/smsforall-rails-api/README.md

 ```

 ### Test suite
-As of now on July 1st, 2020, we only have Rspec tests in place, if you want to run them, just do it as follow
+As of now on July 1st, 2020, we only have Rspec tests in place, if you want to run them, just do it as follows
 ```
 export RAILS_MASTER_KEY=bb5ffbd20b7fb60b4f05932fb2189277
 bundle exec rspec spec